gmcgoldr/stackerror/README.md

   }
   ```

-- Supports custom error types using a derive macros.
-Define your own error types, allowing you to create custom methods such as [`std::convert::From`] implementations.
+- Define your own error type, allowing you to create custom methods such as [`std::convert::From`] implementations.
 - Provides error types that implement [`std::error::Error`].
 Errors are compatible with the broader Rust ecosystem.

 ## Usage

-You start simply by using the [`StackError`] type directly, but it's recommended to wrap it in your own error type using the [`derive_stack_error`] macro:
+Create your error type by using the `derive_stack_error` macro:

 ```rust
 // src/errors.rs